stephanieye/typeorm-api-project/README.md

 As it turned out, the /posts/:id/comments endpoint was also useful for GETting the Comments for a Post.
 If I tried to include a Post's Comments in the body returned from GETting /posts/:id, the Comment's User field would not be populated, because I don't know how to use TypeORM's Query Builder to 'join' an Entity two layers deep (Post>Comment>User).
 It is not very useful to have a Comment's data without knowing which User wrote the Comment, so in the end this endpoint really proved its utility (letting me just join Comment>User).

-I also had to protect certain routes with authentication, following Hacker News's own logic (you don't have to log in to read posts and comments, but you must log in to create posts and comments).
+I also had to protect certain routes with authorisation, following Hacker News's own logic (you don't have to log in to read posts and comments, but you must log in to create posts and comments).
 And Users should only be able to edit/delete their own Posts/Comments, as well as their own User details.

+Lastly, I made the User password field a Hidden Column so that by default it does not return in API calls, and used addSelect to add the password to the body only when necessary, i.e, in the two Authentication API calls.

 Below are the three Entitities, their relationships and endpoints.